eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/Schedule & Materials/Day 5 - Introduction to Computational - Digital Demography.md

 ## Introduction to Computational and Digital Demography

-**Computational:** methods or approaches
+- **Computational:** methods or approaches

-**Digital:** alternative sources of data ranging from social media data to web search logs **Demography:** the scientific study of human populations and, at its most basic, focuses on the processes of (i) fertility, (ii) mortality and (iii) mobility
+- **Digital:** alternative sources of data ranging from social media data to web search logs

+- **Demography:** the scientific study of human populations and, at its most basic, focuses on the processes of (i) fertility, (ii) mortality and (iii) mobility

 We could define computational and digital demography as the application of mathematical/statistical methods or approaches to alternative sources of data (such as social media and others) in the study of human populations.

 Below are some impressive examples of studies in the field of computational and digital demography.

-### Fertility
+#### Fertility

 - Francesco Billari, Osea Giuntella, and Luca Stella.
-(2019) Does broadband Internet affect fertility?, Population Studies, 73:3, 297-316, DOI: 10.1080/00324728.2019.1584327
+(2019).
+"Does broadband Internet affect fertility?"
+Population Studies, 73:(3) 297-316 https://doi.org/10.1080/00324728.2019.1584327

 - Rampazzo Francesco, Emilio Zagheni, Ingmar Weber, Maria Rita Testa, and Francesco Billari.
 (2018).
-"Mater certa est, pater numquam: What can Facebook Advertising Data Tell Us about Male Fertility Rates?." arXiv preprint arXiv:1804.04632
+"Mater certa est, pater numquam: What can Facebook Advertising Data Tell Us about Male Fertility Rates?." arXiv preprint arXiv:[1804.04632](http://arxiv.org/abs/1804.04632)

+#### Mortality

+- Fikrewold Bitew, Samuel H. Nyarko, Lloyd Potter, Corey S. Sparks (2020).
+"Predictive models and under-five mortality determinants in Ethiopia: evidence from the 2016 Ethiopian Demographic and Health Survey." *Under-review* [https://www.researchsquare.com/article/c2828244-2128-48c3-b753-079688e3b365/v2](ResearchSquare)

-### Migration
+#### Migration

-- Zagheni, E., Weber, I. and Gummadi, K. (2017), Leveraging Facebook's Advertising Platform to Monitor Stocks of Migrants.
-Population and Development Review, 43: 721-734. doi:10.1111/padr.12102
+- Zagheni, E., Weber, I. and Gummadi, K. (2017).
+"Leveraging Facebook's Advertising Platform to Monitor Stocks of Migrants."
+Population and Development Review, 43: 721-734. https://doi.org/10.1111/padr.12102

-- Quantifying international human mobility patterns using Facebook Network data Spyratos S, Vespe M, Natale F, Weber I, Zagheni E, et al. (2019) Quantifying international human mobility patterns using Facebook Network data.
+- Quantifying international human mobility patterns using Facebook Network data Spyratos S, Vespe M, Natale F, Weber I, Zagheni E, et al. (2019).
+"Quantifying international human mobility patterns using Facebook Network data."
 PLOS ONE 14(10): e0224134. https://doi.org/10.1371/journal.pone.0224134

-- Alexander, M., Polimis, K. and Zagheni, E. (2019), The Impact of Hurricane Maria on Out‐migration from Puerto Rico: Evidence from Facebook Data.
-Population and Development Review, 45:617-630. doi:10.1111/padr.12289
+- Alexander, M., Polimis, K. and Zagheni, E. (2019).
+"The Impact of Hurricane Maria on Out‐migration from Puerto Rico: Evidence from Facebook Data."
+Population and Development Review, 45:617-630. https://doi.org/10.1111/padr.12289

-### Other Population Processes
+#### Other Population Processes

 - Fatehkia, Masoomali, Ridhi Kashyap, and Ingmar Weber.
-(2018), "Using Facebook ad data to track the global digital gender gap."
+(2018).
+"Using Facebook ad data to track the global digital gender gap."
 World Development 107: 189-209. doi: https://doi.org/10.1016/j.worlddev.2018.03.007

 - Khare Sangita, S. Kavyashree, Deepa Gupta, and Amalendu Jyotishi.
-(2017) "Investigation of nutritional status of children based on machine learning techniques using Indian demographic and health survey data."
-Procedia computer science 115: 338-349.
+(2017).
+"Investigation of nutritional status of children based on machine learning techniques using Indian demographic and health survey data."
+Procedia computer science 115: 338-349. https://doi.org/10.1016/j.procs.2017.09.087

 From the above examples, you can observe that there has been a wide range of opportunities to answer new and exciting demographic research questions using data from digital platforms.
 In todays session, we use the `rtweet` package to stream online conversations about the *US immigration visa ban*.
 We will explore the sentiments of the tweets as well as the top 10 trigrams.
 If you are more keen about using quantitative data from the Facebook advertising platform, Sofia Gill has an impressive and easy to follow tutorial that can be accessed [here](https://github.com/SofiaG1l/Using_Facebook_API)